Learning Abroad Center

 Purpose

-The Gerald B. & Catherine L. Fischer Scholarship provides study abroad awards for University of Minnesota undergraduate students who are participating on Learning Abroad Center Freshman Seminars.
-This scholarship is intended to ease the financial barrier of study abroad for students on Freshman Seminars.
+The Gerald B. & Catherine L. Fischer Scholarship provides study abroad awards for University of Minnesota undergraduate students who are participating on Learning Abroad Center Freshman Seminars or in a Learning Abroad Center instructor-led May Session or Summer program as a student in their first year at the University of Minnesota.
+This scholarship is intended to ease the financial barrier of study abroad for students.
 The Fischer Scholarship is not merit based and awards are granted based on the strength of a student’s essay.

 Eligibility Requirements